What is wildlife?

 Most species of squirrels in our area nest up off of the ground in trees.
 They are common indoor pests, finding their way into barns, sheds, garages, and homes.
 Inside homes, squirrels nest in attics, chimneys, and spaces behind walls.

-Moles are lawn pests that live and breed outside; they are not pests that like to live indoors.
+Moles are lawn pests that live and breed outside; they are not indoor pests.
 They spend their lives in the soil, making tunnels they use to live in and forage for food.
 Moles feed on earthworms, grubs, and other insects.

 Muskrats are semiaquatic mammals and therefore live around marshes, streams, ponds, and lakes.
-They are outdoor pests, but the extensive burrows they create can cause a lot of damage in yards and other outdoor spaces.
+They are outdoor pests, but the extensive burrows they create can cause much damage in yards and other outdoor spaces.

 How do I get rid of wildlife?

-Get rid of wildlife from your Ohio home or business by trusting the experts at 1st Response Pest Management.
+Get rid of wildlife from your Ohio home or business by trusting 1st Response Pest Management experts.
 We are a locally-owned and family-operated pest control company.
-Our goal is to provide all our customers with peace of mind and pest-free homes through our effective wildlife control services.
+Our goal is to provide all our customers with peace of mind and pest-free homes through effective wildlife control services.

 How can I prevent wildlife in the future?